 "When you do the common things in life in an uncommon way, you will command the attention of the world."

-‐ Dr. George W. (he never knew his middle name) Carver
+‐ Dr. George Carver (he never knew his middle name)

-Martin Acres has the highest point and the lowest point in Muhlenberg County, Kentucky and has been used for timber, hunting, oil and gas extraction, and agriculture.
+Martin Acres has the lowest and the highest point in Muhlenberg County, Kentucky, and has been used for timber, hunting, coal mining, oil & gas extraction, and agriculture.
 It has been in a state of transition since the untimely death of Herbert L. Martin and the migration of many people in this black family to the north for factory jobs.
-And since the late‐1980s, this family has not practiced agriculture.
-Some land is leased by a neighboring farm for non‐biological growing of corn and soy.
-Other land is under a Conservation Reserve Program (CRP) but most of the farm is maturing forests.
-A creek runs through a portion of the the property, there are two ponds, and other places where water flows.
+Since the late‐1980s, this family has not practiced agriculture.
+However, hundreds of acres are leased by a neighboring farm.
+Halls Creek, Drake Creek, and Jarrels Creek run through Martin Acres, there are two ponds, and other places where water flows creating diverse ecosystems.

-In December 2012, they sought two acres of farmland on Martin Acres to develop an edible forest garden.
+In December 2012, Obiora and Irucka decided to quit talkin’ about it and be about it (Obiora’s motto from the 2000s).
+The twins sought two acres of Martin Acres farmland to develop an edible forest garden.
 The two acres were previously used for cattle grazing, but had been left fallow for 40 or more years.
 On it were mature trees, bramble, grasses, and bushes.
-In early 2013, the area was cleared and bulldozed.
+In early 2013, the area was cleared and bulldozed for our usage.
 This left exposed soil and barren land, two large brush piles, uprooted trees, and plants that looked like they were dying.
 In March 2013, they went to visit the area for the first time.